Information

 INVITATION TO A TRANSFORMATIVE WRITING RETREAT

 Join us for the Optentia Writing Retreat 2025, an immersive four-day experience designed to enhance your research skills, writing productivity, and overall well-being as a scholar.
-Hosted at the breathtaking Mongena Game Lodge, this retreat offers an opportunity to refine your dissertation, thesis, or research articles while engaging in expert-led workshops, hands-on exercises, and collaborative discussions.
+Hosted at the breathtaking Khaya iBhubesi Conference Centre, this retreat offers an opportunity to refine your dissertation, thesis, or research articles while engaging in expert-led workshops, hands-on exercises, and collaborative discussions.

 WHY ATTEND THIS WRITING RETREAT?